top of page

 The performance where Alice’s shock rock was truly born

-But let’s go back even farther.
-The turning point for the Alice Cooper band that truly created a sensation was at the 1969 Toronto Summer Festival along with other acts like John Lennon, The Doors, Chuck Berry and others.
-Fans turned out in the thousands to see megastars like Lennon and The Doors and were abruptly shocked when a new band Alice Cooper came on stage and proceeded to launch feathers, a live chicken (yes, a chicken…) and other paraphernalia into the crowd with what can only be described as a punk rock type performance about seven years before punk became a thing.
+Fans turned out in the thousands to see megastars like Lennon and The Doors and were abruptly shocked when a new band, Alice Cooper, came on stage and proceeded to launch feathers, a live chicken (yes, a chicken…) and other paraphernalia into the crowd with what can only be described as a punk rock type performance about seven years before punk became a thing.
 The airborne chicken cemented the infamy of the band in the media.

 How legendary producer Bob Ezrin cut his teeth on The Alice Cooper Band

 However, the theatrics of this hard rocking, dress-wearing band were not its only asset.
-The band proved its nose for business when it signed on the young producer Bob Ezrin, then a 19-year old newbie, to produce their next album.
+The band proved its nose for business when it signed on the young producer Bob Ezrin, then a 19-year-old newbie, to produce their next album.
 Ezrin helped shape the early sound nuggets of possibility that the Alice Cooper band possessed when he was signed on to produce the band’s landmark album Killer in 1970.
 Ezrin went on to produce acts like Kiss, Pink Floyd, Peter Gabriel, Rod Stewart and U2, but Alice was his first job at producing

-The album Killer was followed by Love it to Death featuring the monster radio hit I’m Eighteen.
-As Reg says in the episode, this was an angst ridden teenage anthem in the mold of the song My Generation by The WhoWe have a rare clip of an early performance of that tune from a local Detroit television show called Detroit Tubeworks.
+The album Killer was followed by Love it to Death, featuring the monster radio hit I’m Eighteen.
+As Reg says in the episode, this was an angst-ridden teenage anthem in the mould of the song My Generation by The Who.
+We have a rare clip of an early performance of that tune from a local Detroit television show called Detroit Tubeworks.

 Interestingly, the song received tons of airplay in Canada due to Ezrin’s Canadian citizenship.
 Canadian stations were not subject to FCC limits on geographic reach for American radio stations.
-As such, the 50,000 watt station in Windsor, a 5-minute ride over the Detroit River from Alice’s hometown of Detroit, beamed “I’m Eighteen” far and wide across America, leading callers to flood US stations to hear the song.
+As such, the 50,000-watt station in Windsor, a 5-minute ride over the Detroit River from Alice’s hometown of Detroit, beamed “I’m Eighteen” far and wide across America, leading callers to flood US stations to hear the song.

 The innovation of Alice’s stage theatrics